mvrdevelopment/spec/mvr-spec.md

 # Introduction

-MVR - My virtual Rig - specified in this DIN SPEC will unify the information exchange between different applications within the entertainment inustry.
-Based on GDTF, as specified in DIN SPEC 15800, MVR allows the exchange of scenic and environmental information and complete show setups as planning status

-In the entertainment industry, the MVR file format allows programs to share data and geometry for a scene.
-A scene is a set of parametric objects such as fixtures, trusses, video screens, and other objects that are used in the entertainment industry.
+MVR - My virtual Rig - specified in this DIN SPEC will unify the information exchange between different applications within the entertainment industry.
+Based on GDTF, as specified in DIN SPEC 15800, MVR allows the exchange of scenic and environmental information and complete show setups as planning status.
+Furthermore the MVR file format allows programs to share data and geometry for a scene.
+A scene is a set of parametric objects such as fixtures, trusses, video screens, and other objects that are used secifically in the entertainment industry.

 Typical workflow
 1. Program A saves an MVR file containing a scene;